ajhenley/gitbook/special_characters.md

 <!--djw: done -->
-###Escape sequences
-A character preceded by a backslash (\) is an escape sequence and has special meaning to the compiler.
+A character preceded by a backslash (\) is an **escape sequence** and has special meaning to the compiler.
 The following table shows the Java escape sequences.
 Note: Each escape sequence represents one character entity.

 Escape Sequence|Description